A Three-Year Crisis Simulation Exercise Program That Validates Preparedness is an Approach Every Organization Should Take

 Does your organization just “check the box” when it comes to conducting crisis simulation exercises?
 Do you really understand the true value of conducting effective simulation exercises?
 Do you take the annual “one off” approach, or are your exercises actually linked to strategic and operational goals?

 Consider an exercise program that takes place in a cycle over a three-year period.
-Most organizations’ planning in other areas necessarily looks at the longer term, and so should your crisis exercise program.
-The crisis simulation exercise program can start relatively simply in year one and grow in complexity in each of the following two years.
+In other areas of the business, many organizations take a long-term approach to planning, and so should your crisis exercise program.
+The crisis simulation exercise program can start relatively simply in year one, and grow in complexity in each of the following two years.

 As you start to consider a three-year program, you need to contemplate the objectives.
 Does your organization plan beyond one year for other initiatives?
 What are the organization’s strategic goals over the next five years and how will the continuity of operations, and the protection of the brand, and its reputation, play a role in achieving those objectives?
 Linking a three-year exercise program cycle to those other long-term objectives will also help when it’s time to get buy-in.
 Of course, any exercise program needs to be linked to crisis, emergency, business continuity, cyber and any other related plans that need validating.